MhtChawla/react-native-basekit/README.md

 # Intro

-This project is a basic [React Native](https://facebook.github.io/react-native/) template that can be used to kickstart a mobile application.
+This project is a basic [React Native](https://facebook.github.io/react-native/) boilerplate that can be used to kickstart a mobile application.
 It is basically a complete package of
 - [NativeBase](https://nativebase.io/) for styled components
 - [Mobx-State-Tree](https://mobx-state-tree.js.org/intro/getting-started) for state management
 - [Axios](https://www.npmjs.com/package/axios) for API calls